hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Fixed showing hCaptcha in Jetpack Form admin.
 * Fixed PHP warning on installing the integration plugin.
 * Fixed PHP warning when processing Advanced Kadence Form.
+* Fixed activation of Pro and Lite integrations when both are needed.

 = 4.15.0 =
 * Added hCaptcha error messages to CoBlocks.